shubhamambastha/javascript-polyfills/README.md

 ## Introduction

 This repository aims to provide a comprehensive list of JavaScript polyfills that enable developers to use modern JavaScript features in older browsers.
-Each polyfill is explained with a brief description and a code example to help you understand how to use it effectively
+Each polyfill is explained with a brief description and a code example to help you understand how to use it effectively.